trueroad/extractpdfmark/README.md

 Extract PDFmark's configure script selects poppler-core I/F if pkg-config does not find poppler-cpp >= 0.74.0 and finds poppler >= 0.24.4.
+There are two versions of this interface, private and normal.
+For popler 0.24.4 - 0.47.0, private version is selected.
+For popler 0.48.0+, normal version is selected.

-The configure script's option `--with-poppler=core-private` specifies explicitly using this interface's private version (for poppler 0.13.3+).
+The configure script's option `--with-poppler=core-private` specifies explicitly using private version (for poppler 0.13.3+).
+The configure script's option `--with-poppler=core` specifies explicitly using normal version (for poppler 0.48.0+).
 If you would like to use poppler 0.13.3 - 0.24.3, it is necessary to specify explicitly configure script's option `--with-poppler=core-private`.
 However, Extract PDFmark with these versions of popler fails some tests in `make check`.
-The configure script's option `--with-poppler=core` specifies explicitly using this interface's normal version (for poppler 0.48.0+).

 When you would like to use packages for preparing the required library, the following might be convenient.